willclo1/MOQ-Music-Streaming-App/README.md

 # Baylor Bear Radio

 This application streams audio over QUIC using the MoQ protocol, offering a live listening experience similar to tuning into a radio station.
 Users can connect in real time via either a command-line interface or a web-based version that operates over WebSockets.
 Built in Rust, the system employs a publisher-subscriber model, where a relay server efficiently distributes live music to all listeners.
-Designed for low latency and scalability, it ensures smooth, reliable streaming across different platforms, making it an adaptable solution for live audio broadcasting.
+Designed for low latency and scalability, it ensures smooth, reliable streaming across both Mac and Linux, making it an adaptable solution for live audio broadcasting.

 <br>